Balli Kombëtar: History

+Archival file folder tracking Fondi 270 (Balli Kombëtar) collections.

+Front page of Buletini Nr.
+1 (25 January 1943), calling for resistance against Italian Fascism ("Poshtë Fashizmi").

+Concluding page of Buletini Nr.
+1, denouncing the Libohova quisling cabinet as a fascist regime.

+Buletini i Jashtëzakonshëm Nr.
+2, detailing active regional combat engagements against Axis forces under Safet Butka.

 Despite their lukewarm attitude towards the Allies, the Ballists feared that an Allied victory in the war might well result in LANÇ victory and communist control of Albania.
 Their lukewarm attitude towards the British was also fostered by their desire to preserve the occupied united Albanian state under the borders drawn by the Italians in 1941, for they bitterly opposed and dreaded the loss of Kosovo and Debar to Yugoslavia once again, and feared that the Allies in their support of the Greeks might prevent them from claiming Chameria and deprive them of their southern provinces of Korçe and Gjirokaster, the heartland of their liberation movement.
 They regarded the Yugoslavs and the Greeks as their real enemies.

 The Mukje Agreement immediately triggered a hostile reaction from the Yugoslav representative in Albania, Svetozar Vukmanoviċ.
-He denounced the agreement and put pressure on the LANÇ to repute it immediately, and Yugoslav Communist leader Milovan Đilas subsequently described the Balli Kombëtar as "Albanian Fascists".
+He denounced the agreement and put pressure on the LANÇ to repute it immediately,.

 The Balli Kombëtar, which had fought against the Italians, were threatened by the superior forces of the LANÇ and the Yugoslav Partisans, who were backed by the Allies.
 In the autumn of 1943, Nazi Germany occupied all of Albania after Italy was defeated.
 Fearing reprisals from larger forces, the Balli Kombëtar made a deal with the Germans and formed a "neutral government" in Tirana which continued its war with the LANÇ and the Yugoslav Partisans.